luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 reveals a highly significant difference in energy consumption (p ≈ 4.4 × 10⁻¹¹), confirming that forcing higher video quality leads to increased energy usage.

-Comparing browsers within each quality setting yields a more nuanced result.
+Comparing browsers across quality settings yields a more nuanced result.
 Under **Auto** quality, the difference between Chrome and Firefox is not statistically significant (p = 0.137), largely due to Firefox’s high variance.
 Under **HD720**, however, the difference becomes statistically significant (p = 0.031), indicating that browser choice has a measurable impact